Ramona-Saintandre/git-practice-test/monas-git-journey.md

 The beginning of git journey.
 The goal is to become profiecent with GIT and it's functionality.
 Today I am created my first repo and setting it up for colaboration with Hacktoberfest.

+Very interensting day today.
+Could not get anything to work right, had to dealt and recreate my repo so may times.
+Github desktop is tell me that I have a dirty file, need to find out what that means
  ##Goals fo today
  * [ ] learn to create labels
  * [ ] get the configuration correct for working with multiple git accounts
  * [ ] learn how to merge a pull request
  * [ ] should I put this in the README.md so everyone can see
  * [ ] learn one new GIT command today
+ * [ ] What is a dirty file?

  ##ISSUES
 1. Need to figure out why even though I am logged in as codinggrandma using the codinggrandma credentials.